 The shag hairstyle looks great with all hair colors, but opting for an artificial hue will draw even more attention to your cut.
 Violet is a lovely light shade of purple.
-It is a soft and pretty color and is an excellent addition to any hairstyle.
+It is a soft, pretty color and an excellent addition to any hairstyle.
 This is an ideal option for someone who wants to have fun with their appearance and experiment with color, but it is easier to wear than other brighter and bolder tones.
 There are many ways to introduce this hue to your shag, either with strands, dip-dye effect, or dyeing the entire head purple hair color.

 34. Ombre Shag Hairstyle

 The ombre hair coloring technique is a beautiful way to create depth and dimension.
 The hairstyle combines two hues, one light and the other dark, subtly contrasting the hair.
 The colors can be of your choosing, but for the best results, stick to colors that are a shade or two lighter than the natural hair color.
 This is also a low-maintenance option compared to traditional foil highlights, and you do not need to worry about regrowth.
 In addition, it will look fantastic on a shag haircut, lightening the ends and drawing attention to the iconic layers.

 The best thing about the shag haircut is its versatility, and there is nothing you cannot do.
 A rainbow-colored hairstyle is ideal for those who love expressing themselves through their hair and do not mind standing out from the crowd.
 This is a cool way to wear your hair and give you a youthful appearance.
 It can also be a way to show pride and support for the LGBTQA community.
 How you add the colors depends on your preference; you could dye your entire head or strategically place the color to frame your face, highlighting your features.